Darkfrobozz/training_11_09/README.md

 Valle - Coach, Communist, Coder
 Interesting: I think the coolest concept so far is probably the random function and I think it would be cool to explore that a bit more.

+Albin
+Interesting: Want to learn more about "proper tail calls" and why they ofter are not required in the language definition of multi-paradigm languages.